jamescalcagni/chessgame/ReadME.txt

 turn it is will not be able to make any moves and therefore they should be able to determine that for themselves and exit the game.
 Also, I did not account for certain advanced special chess moves like "castling" or "en pessent", (I believe I could have coded this I just did not have the time/motivation).
-However, I did code the special case for a "pawn promotion" which deals with the case when a pawn reaches the other end of the board and is promoted to a new status both for when a pawn captures a piece on the last row and is promoted or when it walks straight onto the last row as this comes up in regular play.
+However, I did code the special case for a "pawn promotion" which deals with the case when a pawn reaches the other end of the board and is promoted to a new status- both for when a pawn captures a piece on the last row or when it simply walks straight onto the last row.
 NOTE: normally in pawn promotion you can choose any piece besides a king, but my program just automatically changes you to a queen when you reach  the other side of the board which is likely what you would want anyway except in rare cases where a knight could be more useful, but I decided just to do it this way.

 At this point in my coding I went back to my UserInterface class and added Mouse Click events so that I could move the